Waived cost-sharing for telehealth services extended through September 30, 2020

 - Home prescription delivery: We have relaxed restrictions on home prescription delivery.
 We’re also encouraging eligible members to use the CareSite mail order pharmacy.

 We understand the important role telehealth services play in keeping both patients and healthcare professionals safe amid the COVID-19 outbreak.
-Effective immediately through June 15, 2020, GHP will cover telehealth services and member costs will be waived for telehealth visits through:
+GHP will cover telehealth services and member costs will be waived for telehealth visits through September 30, 2020.
+Members can receive telehealth services through their in-network provider or through Teladoc.

 GHP’s Teladoc service offerings